Normalization-Equivariant Neural Networks with Application to Image Denoising: Design of Normalization-Equivariant Networks

 \subsection{Channel-wise sort pooling as a normalization-equivariant alternative to ReLU}

 The first idea that comes to mind is to apply a nonlinear activation function $\varphi : \mathbb{R} \mapsto \mathbb{R}$ preserving \textit{normalization-equivariance} after each affine convolution.
 In other words, we look for a nonlinear solution $\varphi$ of the characteristic functional equation of \textit{normalization-equivariant} functions (see Def. \ref{normalization-equivariance}) for $n=1$.
-Unfortunately, the unique solution is the identity function which is linear (see Prop. \ref{characterization}: $\mathcal{S} \cap \operatorname{Span}(\mathbf{1}_n)^\bot = \emptyset$ for $n=1$).
+Unfortunately, according to Prop. \ref{set_prop} (see proof in Appendix \ref{proofs_charac} which is based on Lemma \ref{characterization}), the unique solution is the identity function which is linear.
 Therefore, activation functions that apply element-wise are to be excluded.